 9. Forget terms like "listeners", "all you people out there", etc. Radio is a personal, one to one means of communication.
 Each listener hears you and understands you in his or her own individual mind.
 Speak to one person at all times.
 For example:

-ï "It's good to have you with us --welcome!"
+- "It's good to have you with us --welcome!"
 Talk to just one person, your listener.

 10. Call the time in the same way as you do in everyday life.
 Don't use artificial terms, or "announcerese", like: ìit's six minutes away from two o'clock".
 If someone asked you the time, you would probably say "six minutes to two".
 Say it that way on the air.